MikityukV/.NET-UniversityTask-/README.md

 > Working with servers (WorkWithServer),

+> Working with classes,

 > Working with regular expressions and APIs (WorkAPIRex),

-> Working with the ASP.NET MVC framework.
+> Working with the ASP.NET MVC framework,

+> Game "Guess the number" (WindowsForm c#).

 In each of the provided folders, you will find a **README.md** file that provides more detailed information about the task itself and its implementation.